 Eat Natural Antihistamines

-Butterbur: Extracted from a shrub, this natural ingredient can treat migraines, as well as allergic symptoms.
+Butterbur: Extracted from a shrub, this natural ingredient can help manage migraines, as well as allergic symptoms.

 Bromelain: Get this healthy allergy-suppressant from pineapple or in supplement form.

-Quercetin: This antioxidant may reduce inflammation in your airways, helping you breathe easier.
-It’s naturally present in apples, berries, peppers, onions, and even green green and black tea!
+Quercetin: This antioxidant may help reduce inflammation in your airways, helping you breathe easier.
+It’s naturally present in apples, berries, peppers, onions, and even green and black tea!

 Probiotics: In addition to balancing gut bacteria and helping with a range of digestive complaints, probiotics may help relieve allergies.